City of Bristol

-§ This page gives an overview of the Bristol, City of local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+§ This page gives an overview of the City of Bristol local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Bristol is a vibrant city on the River Avon, known for its maritime history, cultural scene, and engineering landmarks.
 The harbourside has been transformed into a hub of museums, galleries, and restaurants, including the SS Great Britain and M Shed museum.
 The Clifton Suspension Bridge spans the dramatic Avon Gorge, a symbol of the city.
 Bristol features diverse neighbourhoods, historic churches, and street art, including works by Banksy.
 Parks, hills, and riverside trails provide green spaces, while the city’s position near the Severn Estuary shapes its landscape.

-The administrative boundary of Bristol, City of can be viewed on OpenStreetMap: District Boundary of Bristol, City of.
+The administrative boundary of City of Bristol can also be viewed on OpenStreetMap: District Boundary of City of Bristol.

 What region is City of Bristol in?
 City of Bristol is in the South West of England, a region within the United Kingdom.